vagrant-libvirt/vagrant-libvirt/README.md

 There is a little problem to find out which IP address was assigned to remote domain.
 Fog library uses SSH connection to remote libvirt host and by default checks arpwatch entries there.

-Libvirt provider uses just arp table.
-There is no need to install and setup arpwatch, but information about MAC->IP address mapping is lost after short time.
-That is why there are no ssh or provision actions available yet.
+Vagrant Libvirt provider is using dnsmasq leases files to find out, which IPs dhcp server offered.
+VMs IP address is then saved to `$data_dir/ip` file for later use.
+Of course, VMs IP can be changed over time.
+That's why IP is checked, if matches with VMs MAC address after each reading from this state file.
+Mismatch error is shown if IP doesn't match.

 ## Synced Folders